-Organise childcare for the time of the hearing, and try to leave yourself plenty of time so that you don't have a problem if the hearing is delayed (it often will be).
+Be aware that the hearing might be quite delayed so try to organise childcare for longer than you might need.
 If it will cost you, get a note from the carer/childminder confirming their rate - you will be able to reclaim expenses up to the national minimum wage.